Meet Our Therapists

 Danielle Whitebear, MSW, LICSW

 I bring both personal insight and professional expertise to my work.
-I’m a Licensed Independent Clinical Social Worker (LICSW), a certified SUD provider, and an approved LICSW Supervisor in the State of Washington.
+I’m a Licensed Independent Clinical Social Worker (LICSW), a certified SUD provider, and an approved LICSW Clinical Supervisor in the State of Washington.

 • Portrait of a smiling woman with long blonde hair, wearing a green sweater, in front of a blurred background with colorful lights.